yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97known-issues.markdown

 ## Overview

-Below is a list of new features and improvements in GigaSpaces 9.7.X.
+Below is a list of known issues in GigaSpaces 9.7.X.

 {: .table .table-bordered}